Australian Native Bee Supplies

 Out of the 1650 species of native bees in Australia there’s only 11 described species of “social stingless bees”.

-I breed two species of “social stingless bees” – Tetragonula carbonaria and Tetragonula hockingsi which can be kept in many areas in Queensland eg. North Brisbane, Everton Hills, Caboolture, Moreton Bay, Capalaba, Redland Bay, Virginia, Boondall, Redcliffe, Sandgate, Mt Gravatt.
+I keep three species of “social stingless bees” – Tetragonula carbonaria, Tetragonula hockingsi and Austroplebeia australis which can be kept in many areas in Queensland eg. North Brisbane, Everton Hills, Caboolture, Moreton Bay, Capalaba, Redland Bay, Virginia, Boondall, Redcliffe, Sandgate, Mt Gravatt.
 I recommend T. carbonaria for the Gold Coast and south to Sydney.
 T.hockingsi are better suited from Brisbane and north.

 Stingless Bee Box FAQs